Andrewp2/laniusc/README.md

 ## Benchmarks

-The goal is a checked-in 5k/10k/20k benchmark before we make any compilation or runtime speed claims.
+TODO

 ## Future

-Lanius is looking to add capabilities, algebraic effects, graded modal types, tree borrows, mixin modules, row/rank polymorphism, first class property testing, compilation to x86, ARM, and RISC-V, polyhedral compilation, formally verified semantics, and more in the future.
+Lanius is looking to add formally verified semantics, capabilities, algebraic effects, graded modal types, tree borrows, mixin modules, row/rank polymorphism, first class property testing, compilation to ARM and RISC-V, polyhedral compilation, and more in the future.